 Have you been dreaming of your next road trip?
-The lure of the open road is especially tempting right now, but longer road trips in a car with your dog, while fun, can also be challenging.
+While traveling with your dog is always a fun and memorable adventure, longer road trips with a dog can also be challenging.
 Dogs can get restless, and behave in ways that aren’t safe, like hanging out of the window, or jumping in your lap when you’re cruising at highway speeds.
-Add concerns about the coronavirus pandemic to the mix, and a leisurely road trip starts to sound, well, maybe just a bit stressful.

 When you’re on a road trip with your dog, you’ll have to plan around their needs—and that means pulling over for potty breaks and exercise.
 Check to make sure your route has plenty of safe places to let your pet stretch their legs.

 “Most major rest stops have dog areas for them to go to the bathroom, stretch their legs and play,” says Dana Vachon, CPDT-KA, a dog trainer at Philly Unleashed Dog Training.